 You know what hustle means.
 You were also hungry enough to take the dream off of the shelf.
 I promise that the journey forward will prove to be one of the best, most humbling experiences of your life.

-Ironically, just a few days after hitting send on this email, I found myself having coffee in San Diego with a C-suite executive contemplating his own transition from corporate life to the kitchen table to chase his dream.
+Just a few days after hitting send on this email to my friend, I found myself having coffee in San Diego with a C-suite executive contemplating his own transition from corporate life to the kitchen table to chase his dream.
 We talked through navigating that decision and what comes next.
 It isn’t easy, especially when you’re responsible for a family that includes four small children.
 If you didn’t feel a little fear when confronted with big decisions like this, you wouldn’t be normal!
 The key is using that fear to your advantage.

 There has never been a better time to do it and it’s worth the reminder: We only get one trip around the sun.